Setting up a Raspberry Pi (3)

 This is only applicable to the Raspberry Pi 4, it does not work on the Raspberry Pi Zero, with out jumping thru to many hoops.

-That is why, I do the things I do in this guide, in this order.
+That is why, I do the things I do in this guide, in this order.- a.
+Type:

 Latest version boot ROM selected - will be loaded at next reboot.